Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version)

 \end{theorem}

 Note that $C_2''(n)$ can be made arbitrarily small by increasing the number $n$ of G-CoSaMP iterations.
-Furthermore, note that---as mentioned at the end of Section \ref{sub-sec:Estimator}---the matrices $\bPhitra$ can be expected to satisfy the group restricted isometry property with sufficiently small G-RICs $\delta_{2S|\Part}^{(\tra)}$ and $\delta_{4S|\Part}^{(\tra)}$ (with high probability) if the size of the pilot sets $\Pilsettra$ is chosen sufficiently large.
+Furthermore, as mentioned at the end of Section \ref{sub-sec:Estimator}, the $\bPhitra$ can be expected to satisfy the group restricted isometry property with sufficiently small G-RICs $\delta_{2S|\Part}^{(\tra)}$ and $\delta_{4S|\Part}^{(\tra)}$ (with high probability) if the size of the pilot sets $\Pilsettra$ is sufficiently large.
+Finally, while the bounds \eqref{th MGCE BPDN} and \eqref{theorem_est_error} are pessimistic in general, i.e., the actual estimation accuracy is typically much better, they express the dependence on various system parameters and can therefore provide valuable design guidelines.